Summary

 25 Minute(s)

 Does the radiation emitted by cell phones cause harm to the human body?
-Why or why not using evidence from the activities completed for this lesson?
+Why or why not, using evidence from the activities completed for this lesson?

-Do you believe the resources you found for your C.E.R. at the beginning were reliable sources based on what you have learned?
-Why or why not?"
+Do you still believe the resources you found as evidence to support your claim about cell phone radiation at the beginning of this lesson?
+Were those sources reliable based on what you have learned?
+Why or why not?

 Resources